adriennealyzee/viserion/README.md

-# Viserion #
+# Spindle #

-Generate landing pages via a mobile app.
+Create webpages on your iPhone in 5 minutes.

 ## Getting started ##
 To install: `npm install`